manipta/BirthdayTune/README.md

 if you wanna run it on arduino board.
 I have Provided the .ino file as well.

 # Code Logic:
- The Code and the IDEA is originally created by me.
-So, there maybe some bugs or you may feel improvement in tune.
+I had not visited any blog or tutorial for this project.
+I suddenly got the Idea of making such a thing and thought of the code myself.
+So, there may be some bugs, or you may feel an improvement in tune.

  The idea is that: